jfrog/terraform-provider-project/docs/resources/share_repository.md

 - `repo_key` (String) The key of the repository.
 - `target_project_key` (String) The project key to which the repository should be shared with.
+- `read_only` (Boolean) Share repository with a Project in Read-Only mode to avoid any changes or modifications of the shared content.

+->Only available for Artifactory 7.94.0 or later.

 ## Import